Snapchat/KeyDB-docs/docs/intro.md

 * [Commands](/docs/commands) - A full list of commands you can use with KeyDB

 ### Optimizing KeyDB
-* [keydb.conf](/docs/config-file) - The KeyDB configuration files outlines all the options for tuning and setting up KeyDB
+* [keydb.conf](/docs/config-file) - The KeyDB configuration file outlines all the options for tuning and setting up KeyDB
 * [Benchmarking](/docs/benchmarking) - Test out your setup to see what kind of throughput it can handle.
 Expose system bottlenecks and troubleshoot

 ### Client Side Resources